 Tips to Add Points to Your Existing Membership

 If you are happy with your current membership but simply want more DVC points, adding on can be pretty simple.
 The easiest way to go about it is to keep things consistent with your current membership.

-Buy the same Use Year and make sure the property is deeded to the same names as your original.
+Pay for the same Use Year and make sure the property is deeded to the same names as your original.

-When you add-on this way, you will have two deeds, but only one Disney Vacation Club membership number.
-You will use these DVC points as if they were all part of a single package.
+When you add on this way, you will have two deeds but only one Disney Vacation Club membership number.
+You will use these DVC points as if they were all part of a single package, so you can book Disney Vacation Club villas with ease.
 It’s completely hassle-free.

-Buying Points at a New Home Resort
+Buying DVC Points at a New Home Resort

-So, you’re loving your Disney Vacation Club membership but there’s a another resort you want?
+So, you’re loving your DVC membership, but there’s another resort you want to have priority reservations with?
 We get it.
 Maybe you bought a contract from the Polynesian, but you want to have priority booking access to the new Riviera Resort that just opened.

 Buying a Different Use Year